khurrumsaleem/frapi/README.txt

 1. Extend the list of output variables ...done!
 2. Inlet temperature and pressure ...done!
 3. Supress output from frapcon ...done!
-4. Check failure of the fuel rod
+4. Check failure conditions of the fuel rod
-5. HDF5 for restart
+5. HDF5 or binary file for restart ...done!
 6. Parallelization with MPI or ZMQ
 7. Deallocation of FRAPCON variables ...done!
 8. Memory cost reduction